TRossen89/BI_MP_Assignments/README.md

 ---
 - Which are the most decisive factors for quitting a job?

 From the correlation matrix it seems to be working overtime, being single and number of total working years.
-Working overtime, being single and not having worked that many years will make a little more likely that an employee quits her job
+Working overtime, being single and not having worked that many years will make it a little more likely that an employee quits her job

 ---